nicholalexander/basket/README.md

 end
 ```

-The perform method will be called after there have been the defined number of elements added to the batch.
+The perform method will be called after there have been the defined number of elements added to the batch, specified in the `basket_options` size parameter.
 The elements can be any kind of data, depending on the backend that you are using.
+The default is just an in-memory hash.

-The callbacks are lifecycle callbacks on the existing batch.  `on_add` gives access to a variable called `element` which is equal to the item just added to the batch. `on_add`, `on_success` and `on_failure` also give access to the whole batch through the `batch` variable.
+The callbacks are lifecycle callbacks on the existing batch.  `on_add` gives access to a variable called `element` which is equal to the item just added to the batch. `on_add`, `on_success` and `on_failure` also give access to the whole batch through the `batch` variable.  `on_success` is called after `perform`.

-The `on_failure` use of batch of course may not have a full batch as the error could have been generated during `add` or `on_add`.
+The `on_failure` use of `batch` of course may not have a full batch as the error could have been generated during `add` or `on_add`.
 The `on_failure` callback also has access to an `error` variable which holds the error that was generated.

+Defining `on_add`, `on_failure`, and `on_success` is optional.

 ## Development